partrickJhonson/beef/Network-Discovery.md

 ## Ping Sweep

 Then it is possible to launch ping request and identify alive hosts on the network.
-This modules exists in three versions:
+These modules exist in three versions:

 * The [[Ping Sweep|Module:-Ping-Sweep]] module uses time-based JavaScript XHR requests to identify live hosts.
 This module works only in Firefox.